The Holy Friday

 It has also failed, but for some years before the Second World War, the representation of Christ called "Ecce Homo" with the participation in the procession of the penitents of the Flagellant Company, linked to the altar of Christ at the Column.

-Until 2003, the religious procession, after having traveled along Corso Umberto, returned in the evening to the church of the Matrice (Santissima Trinità) and here, among an impressive crowd of faithful, the sacred representation reached its climax and the most emotional moment : in the midst of an overflowing crowd the statues entered the church and crossed the large central nave, simulating the evangelical encounter between Jesus and his Mother on the way to the cross.
+Until 2003, the procession, after having finally traveled the Corso Umberto, returned in the evening to the inside of the church of the Matrice (SS.
+Trinità) and here, in an impressive crowd of faithful and curious onlookers, the sacred representation reached its culminating and most emotional moment.

-For obvious security reasons, since 2004 the tradition has been modified: to everyone's disbelief "the meeting" was moved first to Piazza Spedalieri and then from 2009, at the end of the procession, to the square in front of the Sanctuary of Maria Santissima Annunziata.
-In the three photos above, the last "encounter" in the church of the Matrix among a crowd and indescribable chaos.
+For obvious security reasons, the centuries-old tradition has disappeared since 2004: to everyone's disappointment and disbelief, the «l'incontro» was first moved to Piazza Spedalieri and since 2009, at the end of the procession, to the square in front of the Santuario dell'Annunziata (in the photos on the right and below, the last "meeting" in the church of the Matrice amidst indescribable chaos and with people standing up even on the altars to watch).

 Translated by Sam Di BellaITALIAN VERSION